Distinctsy/Distinctsy/README.md

 ### Hi there 👋

 My name is Oluwaseyi Omidiji.
-A student and also learning programming.
+Am a student @ Zuriboard leaarning backend programming and also a student of computer science.

 Am eassy going and love to meet positive people.